UQ-TUM Partnership Research Collaboration Grants Scheme

 Eligibility

-The Grants will be available to the whole academic community at UQ and TUM.
+The Grants will be available to the academic communities at UQ and TUM.
 The lead applicant should have an ongoing role or contract at UQ that exceeds the project duration.
-Casual staff or students, including PhD candidates, are not eligible as the lead applicant.
+Casual staff or students, including PhD candidates, are not eligible to apply as the lead applicant.

-Aside from international travel, funding awards can be used to support digital collaborations and other costs as listed below.
+In addition to international travel, funding awards can be used to support digital collaborations and other costs, such as:

 - Digital collaborations, hosting online workshops, seminars, symposia, for the purposes of: